jbleuzen/Pico-Private/README.md

 ## How it works

-The whole site will be "protected" behind a login form.
+The content of selected pages will only be visible after the user is sucessfully logged in.

 The plugin will display a login form when a user is not logged in.
 Once logged in, the user will be able to browse your website normally.